nazrulworld/fhir.resources/README.rst

 Custom Validators
 ~~~~~~~~~~~~~~~~~

-``fhir.resources`` is providing extensive API to create and attach custom validator into any model.
+``fhir.resources`` is providing the extensive API to create and attach custom validator into any model.
 See more `about root validator <https://pydantic-docs.helpmanual.io/usage/validators/#root-validators>`_
-Some convention you have to follow while creating a root validator.
+Some convention you have to follow though, while creating a root validator.

 1. Number of arguments are fixed, as well as names are also. i.e ``(cls, values)``.
 2. Should return ``values``, unless any exception need to be raised.